 Ms. Karch served as a Director (senior partner) of McKinsey & Co., an independent consulting firm, from 1988 until her retirement in 2000.
 She had served in various executive capacities at McKinsey since 1974.
-Ms. Karch is Director Emeritus of McKinsey's Stamford, Connecticut office, and serves on the board of Northern Westchester Hospital.
+Ms. Karch is Director Emeritus of McKinsey's Stamford, Connecticut office, and serves on the boards of Northern Westchester Hospital and North Shore - LIJ Health System, both of which are not-for-profit entities.

-Public company boards served on since 2009: CEB (The Corporate Executive Board Company), Genworth Financial, Inc., Fifth & Pacific Companies, Inc. and MasterCard Incorporated.
+Public company boards served on since 2010: CEB (The Corporate Executive Board Company) (through January 2015), Genworth Financial, Inc., Kate Spade & Company and Mastercard Incorporated.